OmarAlMok/programming_project/ReadMe.md

 - Book data is saved to and loaded from the JSON database (data.db)

 # Structure
-- main.py: Starts the backedn and the GUI.
+- main.py: Starts the backend and the GUI.
 - gui.py: Handles the GUI.
 - backend.py: Flask server managing database operations.
 - data.db: JSON database storing all book information